 Nevada series LLCs are often called "checkbook" or "hybrid" limited liability companies because they combine some of the best features of traditional corporations and partnerships into an entity that can be easily formed in Nevada, without all the paperwork required by a corporation.

-The series LLC is a master LLC (parent LLC) that oversees the different entities it creates.
+The parent LLC is a master LLC that oversees the different entities it creates.

 This type of LLC can be very advantageous for businesses with multiple locations or divisions because it allows them to keep their finances separate without having to create multiple entities.